YuMOVE fact file: Dog health and Vitamin E

-If you add cod liver oil, oily fish, linseed oil, olive oil, sunflower oil, or any number of other oils to your dog’s diet for the Omega 3 & 6, he may need more vitamin E. This will help to deal with the free radicals that the oils may create.
+If you add cod liver oil, oily fish, linseed oil, olive oil, sunflower oil, or any number of other oils to your dog’s diet for the Omega 3 & 6, he may need more Vitamin E. This will help to deal with the free radicals that the oils may create.

-How much extra vitamin E does my dog need?
+How much extra Vitamin E does my dog need?

 This all depends on the quality of oil that you’re giving your dog.
-For example, feeding your dog a poor-quality flax oil or a cheap fish oil will require more vitamin E than a higher quality one intended for humans.
-Poorer quality oils with increased levels of oxidation will contain higher levels of free radicals - so your dog will need more vitamin E.
+For example, feeding your dog a poor-quality flax oil or a cheap fish oil will require more Vitamin E than a higher quality one intended for humans.
+Poorer quality oils with increased levels of oxidation will contain higher levels of free radicals - so your dog will need more Vitamin E.

-The exact amounts of vitamin E your dog needs depends upon the levels and precise mix of Omega 3 & 6 oils being added.
-If you know the precise fatty acid analysis of the oil, you can calculate exactly how much vitamin E your dog needs.
+The exact amounts of Vitamin E your dog needs depends upon the levels and precise mix of Omega 3 & 6 oils being added.
+If you know the precise fatty acid analysis of the oil, you can calculate exactly how much Vitamin E your dog needs.

-How can I add extra vitamin E to my dog’s diet?
+How can I add extra Vitamin E to my dog’s diet?

-What are the ingredients in Lintbells YuDERM?
+What are the ingredients in YuMOVE Skin and Coat Care?